 Chimamanda completed her secondary education at the University's school, receiving several academic prizes.
 She went on to study medicine and pharmacy at the University of Nigeria for a year and a half.
 During this period, she edited The Compass, a magazine run by the University's Catholic medical students.

 At the age of nineteen, Chimamanda left for the United States.
-She gained a scholarship to study communication at Drexel University in Philadelphia for two years, and she went on to pursue a degree in communication and political science at Eastern Connecticut State University.
+She gained a scholarship to study communication at Drexel University in Philadelphia for two years, and she went on to pursue a degree in communication and political science at Eastern Connecticut State University, where she also wrote articles for the university journal, the Campus Lantern.
 While in Connecticut, she stayed with her sister Ijeoma, who runs a medical practice close to the university.

 Chimamanda graduated summa cum laude from Eastern in 2001, and then completed a master's degree in creative writing at Johns Hopkins University, Baltimore.